Last Updated on: 27th October 2025, 07:44 pm

 Given the population of Shanghai, the subways are designed for efficiency.
 They come at regular short intervals of about 5 minutes and decrease in frequency in later hours, down to about once every 10 minutes (even after 10-11pm).

-The subway stops at all the stations on that line, exceptions include when there is a fork in a line and trains alternate between which fork it will go on.
+The subway stops at all the stations on that line, exceptions include when there is a fork in a line and trains alternate between which prong of the fork it will go on.

 The subway is usually full of people in peak hour and at popular places like People’s square.
 If you are travelling without large items (luggage, strollers etc) then there is really no point in waiting for the next service as that one will be just as crowded.
-Be prepared to leave before you arrive at the next stop if you have a lot of luggage, as the doors aren’t open for a long time.
+Get ready to leave before the train arrives at the next stop if you have a lot of luggage or if there are a lot of people, as the doors aren’t open for a long time.

 Inside the carriages, some people often distribute flyers and advertisements, people just ignore it.